 A great ecommerce business plan does require some investment.
 Putting money into your advertising tactics should ultimately convert to sales, which you need.
 Unless you have a bigger budget, you should exclude long-term ideas like SEO or email marketing for now.

 With direct advertising through Facebook or Adwords, you can get more sales immediately.
 It’s best not only to learn how to run your first ecommerce marketing campaign on Facebook but also how to optimize them.

 Alternatively, read how others are approaching Instagram marketing or the latest trends in advertising on Snapchat.
+You can also automate some aspects of the store building process with these Shopify tools.
 With this knowledge and inspiration, you can apply new strategies to your own ecommerce business.

 When it comes to assessing the performance of your ecommerce marketing efforts, test your advertising campaigns instead of your product pages.
 This will keep you from getting bogged down trying to analyze and change all of the small details of your store.
 Just focus on advertising and marketing, not the ‘buy’ button on the product page.